ericjessee/sm83-fpga/README.md

 Very much a work in progress.

 Based around an Alchitry "Mojo" fpga board.
-It's old and discontinued, but I have one, and don't want to buy something else(yet).
+It's old and discontinued, but I have one, and don't want to buy something else.

 The point of this project isn't so much perfectly accurate fpga implementation of the gameboy- more so an attempt to reverse engineer the design based on what I know it should do based on context clues, as a learning experience.